 There are two types of back braces.
 Rigid back braces immobilize the muscular and bony structure of the spine.
 Soft elastic braces, also known as lumbar corsets, are designed to support the spine.
-Back braces are a valuable resource for people who have had back surgery, suffer from back pain as a result of an ongoing medical condition or a temporary injury, or do heavy lifting.
+Back braces are a valuable resource for people who have had back surgery, experience back pain as a result of an ongoing medical condition or a temporary injury, or do heavy lifting.
 Braces, however, have risks if you do not use them properly.

 Excessive and continuous use of a back brace, except in extreme cases and only when advised by a medical specialist, can weaken lumbar muscles.
 Specialists at the Colorado Comprehensive Spine Institute do not recommend continuous use.
 Instead, they suggest task-specific use.
 They say, "This means that when an individual is involved in an act that places their back at risk, the brace should be employed.
 When this 'at risk' activity is finished, the brace should be removed."

 You can do more damage to your back if you do not choose the correct back brace.
 Even lumbar support braces come in a wide variety.
 If you need lower back support, choose a lumbar support brace.
 If you need support for your lower back and the upper buttocks area, choose a lumbar sacral support brace.
-Adults and children who have been diagnosed with scoliosis, the unhealthy curvature or a normally straight spine, need to find a back brace that is designed specifically for scoliosis sufferers.
+Adults and children who have been diagnosed with scoliosis, the unhealthy curvature or a normally straight spine, need to find a back brace that is designed specifically for people with scoliosis.
 The reason for a back brace is also an important consideration.
 You may need to restrict movement, or you may need to ameliorate pain without restricting movement.
 When you restrict movement too much, you can adversely affect quality of life, which, in turn, can have an impact on recovery.

 Avoidance of Back Exercises